“I am not a comedian… I am Lenny Bruce.”

 Response to Peary’s Review:

-Lenny Bruce’s second-to-last live performance is crudely shot, lacking in focus, and only intermittently funny.
-Nonetheless, Bruce still manages to come across as both highly intelligent and naturally witty, and it’s easy to catch glimpses of his genius through the haze of his (legitimate) obsession with the “politics of obscenity”.
+Peary notes that Lenny Bruce’s second-to-last live performance — “filmed in San Francisco in August of 1965 in San Francisco, the one place in the states where he could get bookings” — is crudely shot (the director “keeps a nervous camera focused on Bruce at all times”) and only intermittently funny (“one wishes his material were a bit stronger”).
+Nonetheless, Bruce still manages to come across as both highly intelligent and naturally witty; it’s easy to catch glimpses of his genius through the haze of his (legitimate) obsession with the “politics of obscenity”.
+As Peary writes, Bruce was “a comedian who relied on his intelligence and natural wit rather than a memorized set of irrelevant jokes,” and it’s clear he “seems amused by life’s sad ironies.”
 Most enjoyable for me was seeing what a master Bruce was at voice characterizations — watch how easily and convincingly he’s able to switch from character to character during his running jokes.

 Redeeming Qualities and Moments: